3 Simple Steps to Get More Customer Testimonials

 2. Create accounts on popular review sites

-Yelp, LinkedIn, Google, Yahoo Local, TripAdvisor, and others all urge users to add reviews.
+Yelp, LinkedIn, Google, TripAdvisor, and others all urge users to add reviews.
 Create profiles on these websites to encourage people to review your company.
 Consider becoming an active participant, leaving reviews for other businesses and offering feedback to customers who have taken the time to respond with testimonials about your business.

 One caveat: Don't engage harshly with negative reviewers.
 Unfortunately, when you sign up for sites encouraging reviews, you may get some negative comments, and sometimes they’ll be unfair.
 It can be tempting to try to justify a customer experience or even to get passive aggressive or snarky with a customer who has made negative comments online—but never do it.